lifution/FSUIKit/README.md

 #### Copy manually

-Download or clone the repository, drag the folder `Sources` into your project, and tick `Copy items if needed` and `Create groups`.
+Download or clone the repository, drag the folder `Source` into your project, and tick `Copy items if needed` and `Create groups`.

 > Not support SPM because of mixing with ObjC.